 Participants can take "with caution" medications concomitantly with trial IMPs at clinical discretion.
 Alternatively, investigators can decide to temporarily discontinue the IMP if the participant is going to take one of these medications for a short period of time.
-If a pause takes place, trial treatment can be resumed if within 24 weeks of randomisation.
+If a pause takes place, trial treatment can be resumed.
 It is recommended the participant should restart trial treatment at the low dose (2 capsules) for 2 weeks, and can then increase to the high dose (4 capsules) if the low dose is well tolerated.